Ankr-network/ankrctl/README.md

 Flags:
-  -u, --hub-url string        Override default Ankr Hub endpoint -h, --help                  help for dccncli
+  -u, --hub-url string        Override default Ankr Hub endpoint -h, --help                  help for akrctl

 Use "akrctl [command] --help" for more information about a command.
 ```